IRON STORAGE DISEASE IN COMPANION PARROTS

 There is information that brewing tea and having a parrot drink it has (black or green diluted) been suggested as a preventative (not a cure if the bird already has the disease).
 Evidently, the tannins in the tea block the iron from being absorbed.
 However, an excess of tannins in the system can cause other health problems.
 I would certainly advise talking to your avian veterinarian before giving your parrot tea as a regular part of its diet.
-Green tea is healthier for your parrot to drink but it contains fewer tannins.
-It is important to note that green tea contains polyphenols that stimulate the activity of hepatic detoxification enzymes, which may chelate iron and keep it from being stored in the liver.
+Green tea shouldn't a problem because it is healthier for your parrot to drink but it contains fewer tannins.
+It is important to note that green tea contains polyphenols that stimulate the activity of hepatic (liver) detoxification enzymes, which may chelate iron and keep it from being stored in the liver.
 I have given my parrots a dilute of green tea in their water dishes a few times a week for several years.
+Feeding yogurt mixed with nutrition-rich greens that contain iron can help prevent the absorption of iron.
+Plain yogurt is healthy and parrots can digest it because it has no lactose.